valenjet/upskill-in-testing-with-python/manuscript/ch03/chapter03.md

 │   └── conftest.py
 ```

-#### More about names
+**NOTE:** We'll cover the `conftest.py` files and the special `__init__.py` files you see under the `tests` folder in a later section.
+We'll also revisit the topic of how to abbreviate test function names when they get too long.

+#### Naming Is Important

-Test code is a lot different than production code.
-Test code should never see the light of production.
-Because of that, we name test code differently.
+Since test code is a lot different than production code and serves a completely different purpose that the code-under-test, we name test functions differently.

-We need a naming convention for our test code that's clear and makes our lives easier.
-Why?
-Because when tests fail, we want to know why without having to decipher the output.
-Keep it distinct, keep it clear, and make our test code as maintenance-friendly as possible.
+We use a naming convention for our test code that's clear and makes our lives easier when test fail.

+We want to pinpoint why the test failed without needing to decipher the output.
+We keep the function names distinct, structured, and clear.
+This makes our test code as maintenance-friendly as possible.

 The naming convention presented here is helpful in these ways:
 - The test directory and filename identifies the modules being tested.
-- The test class name identifies the class-under-test, which is the class that the tests are testing.
-- The test method (or function) name describes two key aspects of the test:
+- The test function name describes two key aspects of the test:
+  - The function under test
   - Conditions of the test
   - Expected results of the test
+- The test class name identifies the class-under-test, which is the class that the tests are testing.

-For example, in the `test_temperature_converter.py` file the `test_when_passed_10000_pt_1_expect_raises_message` method:
+For example, in Chapter 2, the `test_temperature_converter.py` file contained the `test_when_passed_10000_pt_1_expect_raises_message` function:
 - tests the temperature converter (we get that from the file name)
 - when passed 10000.1 as input
 - expect that it raises an error with a message

-This example test class tests the `compute_payment()` method of the `Loan` class.
+Here is another example that uses the `TestLoan` class to group tests that test the `compute_payment()` method of the `Loan` class.
 ```python
 # test_loan.py